JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/5_project.md

 ## Assignment 1: 3D Printing

-&nbsp;&nbsp;&nbsp;&nbsp; To help me start thinking about how to build my final project, this week I decided to practice embedding magnets into a simple 3D printed character.
+I wanted to get started on parts of my final project, so this week, I decided to practice embedding magnets into a simple 3D printed character.
 First I made a sketch to get an idea of the character's size.

 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">